 What sort of deals are there?

 In terms of 100% loan to value mortgages your options are gradually widening depending upon the size of the loan you are looking for.
 Most of the fixed rate deals offer you around the current standard variable rate of lenders, which means that you will still be getting a good deal because you will be protected from interest rate rises over the two or three years that your rate is fixed for.
 If you shop around you will find that some deals are better than others and some even have no arrangement fees.
 Others have more standard arrangement fees, so you will need to make sure that you take all of these elements into account.

 What you need to do to prepare

 No matter what type of mortgage you are looking for you will need to have your financial information in order to be able to apply for a mortgage.
 You will need proof of income, details of any other loans or credit card debts you currently have and the amount you pay on those.
 You should also spend some time considering how you will meet payments in the future, possibly in the form of either life insurance or savings.
-In order to make sure you get the best deal for you, you should consult a mortgage broker here on the wesbite.
+In order to make sure you get the best deal for you, you should consult a mortgage broker.